scramjs/scram-engine/README.md

 `__dirname` and `__filename` are fixed for the entire application, and are set relative to the starting `html` file.

 ### Options
-There are various options available when loading your application with Scram.js:
+There are various options available when loading your application:

 * `-d`: Open a browser window for debugging
 * `-f`: Load the starting `html` file from the filesystem